3v - 5/8 domes, useful information

 If you're using a regular dome calculator you need to take off 87mm from each length it gives you to account for the space that the hubs and ball connectors take up at the points.
 (Most calculators give you the point-to-point distances.)

 Using inches? – work to 1/16 of an inch.

 Measured from the lowest points in the base.

 You can investigate the Kruschke method which introduces an additional length to create a flat base, there is a calculator here.
-Checking 'Align base' at the acidome calculator also shows how to do this but with two additional lengths.
+Choosing 'Kruschke' in the 'Subdivison method' drop-down within the acidome calculator also shows how to do this.

 The principles of the build are the same as in the 2v; start in the middle and work your way out connecting as you go.
 If you can't connect then you need to lift the hub above to enable the connection to be made.
 Our core guides explain more.

 The dome will be self-supporting up till 3/8s.
 The last layer can fold under as it's past the half way point and starts to come back in towards the centre of the dome.